-Penal Code 209.5 PC is the California statute that makes it a crime to kidnap a person as part of the commission of a carjacking.
-This form of aggravated kidnapping is a felony offense that carries a sentence of life in prison with the possibility of parole.
+California Penal Code § 209.5 PC makes it a crime to kidnap a victim as part of the commission of a carjacking.
+This form of aggravated kidnapping is a felony offense punishable by a sentence of life in state prison, but with the possibility of parole.

-The language of PC 209.5 states that, “any person who, during the commission of a carjacking and in order to facilitate the commission of the carjacking, kidnaps another person who is not a principal in the commission of the carjacking shall be punished by imprisonment in the state prison for life with the possibility of parole.”
+209.5. (a) Any person who, during the commission of a carjacking and in order to facilitate the commission of the carjacking, kidnaps another person who is not a principal in the commission of the carjacking shall be punished by imprisonment in the state prison for life with the possibility of parole.

 - ordering the driver of a car to move over to the passenger seat and then stealing the vehicle.

 - pointing a gun at a car owner and forcing him/her into the auto while an accomplice drives away.

 - forcing a truck’s passenger to move over as a partner in crime slams on the gas and speeds off.

 Our defense lawyers advise clients that there are three effective defenses to allegations under this statute.
 These include the defendant showing that:

 - he/she had permission to take the vehicle,